 Can you freeze mashed potatoes?

 If you happen to have leftover mashed potatoes, freeze them in a tin with a lid or an airtight container.
 For best results, use within 2 months of freezing.
-When you are ready to enjoy them, defrost them in the refrigerator for about 24 hours.
-Top with a few pats of butter and then bake uncovered for approximately 30 minutes in a 350 degree F oven.

 In fact, freezing mashed potatoes made in the crock-pot is a perfect make-ahead strategy!

-- Add roasted garlic, garlic salt or garlic powder
+- Add roasted garlic, garlic salt, or garlic powder.

-- Top with crumbled bacon, chives or green onion or parsley
+- Top with crumbled bacon.

 - Sprinkle with cheddar or Parmesan cheese.